 Amy Wallace digs into a case of a young boy who killed his Neo-Nazi father: "A Very Dangerous Boy"

 Go to Trial: Crash the Justice System.
 Michelle Alexander argues that ubiquitous plea bargains have allowed America's politicians and judicial system to short-circuit constitutional due process and ignore the mechanics of mass incarceration.
 If everyone charged with crimes suddenly exercised his constitutional rights, there would not be enough judges, lawyers or prison cells to deal with the ensuing tsunami of litigation.

+All this brings me to an Indian I want you to know better than his jury did—Douglas Ray Stankewitz, the longest tenured inmate on California’s death row.
+Like most Indians who find themselves in a group of non-Indians, he is currently known as Chief, but unlike many Indians, he is proud of the nickname.
 The government wants to kill Chief because Theresa Greybeal was shot dead in the course of a robbery by a group of people high on heroin, and there is no question that Chief was one of them.
 There is a serious question about who pulled the trigger, and juries are reluctant to kill individuals who did not pull the trigger.
 But as far as his jury knew, Douglas Stankewitz pulled the trigger.
 And he might have, but we will never know, based on his trial.

 The Global Commission on Drug Policy is the latest group to advocate an end to the drug war - but also an unusually high-profile one, including former Presidents of Brazil, Colombia, Mexico and Switzerland, Prime Minister of Greece, Kofi Annan, Richard Branson, George Shultz and Paul Volcker.
 Tomorrow, June 2, sees the launch of their report, which advocates treating recreational drug use (and abuse) as a public health issue rather than a criminal justice one. [more inside]

 The Lucretian swerve: The biological basis of human behavior and the criminal justice system